Why Is My Dog or Cat Loosing Its Hair?

 Fleas are the most common cause of hair loss, skin irritation and scratching in all temperate and tropical climates of the world.
 Even a single flea on your pet can cause hair loss – particularly in dogs and cats with undershod jaws or flat faces that have trouble catching them.
 The damage the fleas do depends on how sensitive your dogs or cat is to flea saliva.
 When a large number of fleas are the problem the parasite’s telltale waste is quite easy for you or your veterinarian to find.
 But when only a flea or two are the problem, that evidence can be very difficult to find.
 This is particularly true on dark haired pets.
 I will often comb them while they stand on a white sheet to improve the chances of my finding “flea dirt”.

-In some pets, the presence of segments of the most common tapeworm of dogs and cats surrounding the animal’s anus, on its stools or hair coat is the only confirming evidence of fleas in your pet’s environment. (ref) That tapeworm requires fleas to move from animal to animal. (ref)
+In some pets, the presence of segments of the most common tapeworm of dogs and cats surrounding the animal’s anus, on its stools or hair coat is the only confirming evidence of fleas in your pet’s environment.
+Read about tapeworms in dogs and cats here.
+The most common tapeworm of dogs and cats, Dipylidium requires fleas to move from animal to animal.

 In some cases, the bite of a single flea will set off intense itching of the entire body.
 In dogs it is most often the webs between the pet’s toes that itch the most.
 In white and light colored dogs, the fur in those areas becomes honey colored to brown.
 Those pets have developed a flea-bite allergy.
 Read more about that here.
 Eventually, bacteria and yeast take advantage of the situation .
 The best treatment is to apply advanced topical flea-control medications – I prefer the topical ones like Advantage®, Frontline®, and Revolution®.
 If you are dissatisfied with those, there are oral alternatives.
 Read about them here.
 But I believe that topicals are a safer option when they do the trick.
 The cheap flea powders and other products you see in supermarket and pet store isles don’t end flea problems.
 Fleas are far and away the most common reasons why your dog or cat could be loosing its hair.